-Did you know that as a parent, you may be able to claim tax credits for childcare and other expenses?
+Did you know that there are tax credits specifically for parents?
 Read on to learn more.

 If you meet the eligibility requirements, you may be able to claim a tax credit for your child’s physical, artistic, cultural or recreational activities.
 Activities eligible for the tax credit for children’s activities include:

 The tax credit is equal to 20% of the eligible registration or membership fees.
-Generally speaking, the fees cannot exceed $500 per child, for a maximum tax credit of $100 per child.
+The fees cannot exceed $500 per child, for a maximum tax credit of $100 per child.

 If you meet the following requirements, you may also be eligible for the additional amount for a person living alone (single-parent family):